Skip to content

 Enzuzo Screenshot

-Enzuzo is a Google Gold certified consent management platform built for marketing and IT teams at companies that have outgrown SMB tools but do not need OneTrust's enterprise complexity.
+Enzuzo is a Gold-certified consent management platform built for marketing and IT teams at companies that OneTrust's 2026 minimum ACV of $10,000 has priced out of the market.

-Most teams switching from OneTrust were paying for data mapping, vendor risk management, ESG reporting, and AI governance modules they never used.
+Most teams switching from OneTrust are paying for data mapping, vendor risk management, ESG reporting, and AI governance modules they never use.
 Enzuzo covers the three capabilities teams actually need: cookie consent, Google Consent Mode v2, and DSAR management.
 Setup is measured in hours, not months.

 • Flat-rate, predictable pricing.
 The Pro plan covers 10 domains for $79/month (or $59/month billed annually).
 Mid-market teams needing higher traffic capacity start at $300/month for up to 250,000 monthly visitors across 10 domains.
 Every competitor on this list charges per domain or per session, which compounds quickly at scale.
 See Enzuzo's full pricing.

 • Google Gold CMP certification with a half-day migration.
 Same certification tier as OneTrust.
-Teams switching from OneTrust report that migration takes an afternoon.
-Enzuzo deploys via the same GTM container tag, replacing the existing script.
+Teams switching from OneTrust report that migration takes an afternoon when OneTrust was deployed via GTM as the new script replaces the existing one in the same container.
 No professional services, no multi-month implementation, no onboarding videos required.

 • Human support with a dedicated onboarding channel.
 Teams switching from OneTrust typically lose their implementation consultant the moment they sign.
-Enzuzo's enterprise plans include a dedicated Slack channel with a sub-24-hour response SLA — the same channel that handles onboarding, deployment questions, and ongoing compliance queries.
+Enzuzo's enterprise plans include a dedicated Slack channel with a sub-24-hour response SLA.
+The same channel handles onboarding, deployment questions, and ongoing compliance queries.
 No support tiers, no ticket queues, no 4-hour setup videos.

 G2: 4.6/5.